 Rabbi Rami Shapiro, on The Pirke Avot

-When we talk about that top billing, with "The Father," of course we're talking about God, The Creator, Omniscience, the Source of Every-thing, all being.
-Personi-fied, this can be The Big Guy With the Beard; The Divine Mother; Brahma, etc. Conceptually, it's The Source, The Transcendent Unified Consciousness, The Universe, or Brahmin.
-It's That which we know is the power responsible for all being, That we want to get to know better (but often have a hard time doing it); under whose protection and care it would always be nice to live.
-What's really in charge, like it or not.
+When we talk about that top billing as "The Father," of course we're talking about God: The Creator, Omniscience, the Source of Every-thing, all being.
+Personi-fied, this can be The Big Bearded Guy; Divine Mother; Brahma, etc., and conceptually, it's The Source, Transcendent Unified Conscious-ness, The Universe, or Brahman—the benevolent power that we know is the responsible for all being.
+It's a power that we'd like to get to know better (but often have a hard time doing it), under whose protection and care it would always be nice to live.
+It's the power of the Universe, like it or not.
 Einstein has a great quote about it:

 "The most important decision we have to make is whether we believe in a friendly universe, or in a hostile universe."

 Is God friendly?
-Since Life is quite plastic, and it's really up to you and the attitude you bring to your experience of Life, then why not?
-Have a friendly attitude.
-It's especially easy if we see The Father, Brahma, The Transcendent, The Universe, as the divine, over-arching power and expression of Love.
+Well, since Life is quite plastic, then it's really up to you and the attitude you bring to Life—so why not?
+If you have a friendly attitude, you tend to have a friendly God, and vice-versa.
+It's especially easy if we see The Father/The Transcendent/The Uni-verse, as the over-arching power and expression of Love.

 The Quakers refer to it as: "The still,small voice," also known as our "voice of reason."
-It's intuition.
-Thinking without the intellect.
+It comes to us as intuition—intelligent thinking without intellect.
 Thinking from the heart.
-It comes from the place that's accessible to everyone, the place Yeshua talked about when he said:
+It arises from a place that's accessible to everyone, the place Yeshua (the Gnostic Jesus) talked about when he said: